majosm/overkit-fortran/README.md

 ### Overlap detection

 Overkit first needs to determine how the component grids are situated with respect to each other.
-This consists of looking at every grid point and determining within which cell(s) on other grids the point resides (if any).
-Naively, overlap detection has quadratic computational complexity in the number of grid points (because it involves testing each point against each cell for all pairs of grids), but this can be improved to linear complexity through the use of spatial partitioning data structures.
+This consists of looking at every grid point and determining within which cell(s) on the other grids the point resides (if any).
+Naively, overlap detection has quadratic computational complexity in the number of grid points (because it involves testing each point against each cell among all pairs of grids), but this can be improved to linear complexity through the use of spatial partitioning data structures.